Who I Am:

 First, I live to serve God.
 Second, I live for my family.
 Third, I live to lead and teach at Coastal City Church.
 Fourth, I want to do whatever it takes to connect people who are lost, unaware, and misinformed regarding Jesus to who he really is for them.

 And finally, after more than 20 years in full-time ministry leadership, I have a unique set of experiences to draw upon to help other ministry leaders grow and serve more effectively.
-So now I also work as coach and consultant helping dead or dying churches and ministries revitalize to once again be agents of kingdom building endeavors.
+So, I now also serve others as a coach and consultant helping churches and ministries revitalize and become healthy to once again be agents of kingdom building endeavors.

-Oh, and I like to saltwater fish and I’m currently preparing to do some weeklong backpacking trips on the Appilichain Trail.
+Oh, and I like to saltwater fish and I’m currently preparing to do some weeklong backpacking trips on the Appalachian Trail.
 Why?
-Becuase I want to serve well, lead well, love well, and rest well.
+Because I want to serve well, lead well, love well, and rest well.

 In 2000, I became the director of a small Christian summer camp that had about 300 people year-round attending events and five seasonal staff.
 When I left, we had four year-round staff, twenty-five seasonal staff and hosted over 3,000 people annually.